jupyterlab/jupyterlab/docs/source/extension/extension_migration.rst

 - Green 'OK': the extension is installed.
 - Green 'ENABLED': the extension is installed and enabled.

+When upgrading extensions manually you may encounter the red 'X' status that indicates compatibility errors in the dependencies of your extension.
+It is likely that there are dependencies, in addition those which are JupyterLab packages, that are being compared to the dependencies of core JupyterLab and whose versions are not coinciding.
+Some of those dependencies may include the following: yjs, react, react-dom, typescript, and more.
+Once those versions declared for your extension match those that are declared in JupyterLab, the extension status can be observed as `OK`.

 API breaking changes
 ^^^^^^^^^^^^^^^^^^^^